Under the Hood

 Beyond isDisabled: Expanding State Variables

-Remember, the way the isDisabled variable controls state is not how we need to track our robot's current status.
-It doesn't need a static variable; we'll have easy access to the instance of our robot.
-We're not restricted to booleans.
-We'll use custom state variables of all sorts--here's an example that uses enums to represent various robot conditions:
+The way the isDisabled variable controls state demonstrates a pattern you'll use extensively, but it's not the only state you'll track.
+You're not restricted to booleans or static variables—you'll use custom state variables of all sorts.
+Here's an example that uses enums to represent various robot conditions:

 public class MyRobot extends Robot {